liconver/Super-Notepad/README.md

 # Super Notepad

-Note just just another notepad/grocery/to-do list app, a Super one
+Not just just another notepad/grocery/to-do list app, a Super one

 A very early on work-in-progress